IshitVasoya/Breast-Cancer-Tumor-Grade-detection-using-Ensemble-model/Readme.txt

 Dataset

-Duke Breast Cancer MRI (TCIA) – 925 patients https://www.cancerimagingarchive.net/collection/duke-breast-cancer-mri/(For this demo, we downloaded the first 100 patient folders.)
+Duke Breast Cancer MRI (TCIA) – 925 patients https://www.cancerimagingarchive.net/collection/duke-breast-cancer-mri (For this demo, we downloaded the first 100 patient folders.) you have to download NBIA data retriver tool to download this dataset.

+to run the model, first extract the zip file and then first run the Analyse_Dataset.ipynb file and then run the the Features Extractiona and model development_newVersion.ipynb file.